-This powerful serum packs the smoothing and anti-ageing benefits of retinol but minus the harsh side effects.
+This powerful serum packs the smoothing and anti-aging benefits of retinol but minus the harsh side effects.

-It contains bakuchiol, hyaluronic acid, and squalane to hydrate and lock the essential moisture into the skin with the added anti-ageing benefits to even out your skin tone and reduce discolouration as well as fine lines and wrinkles.
+It contains bakuchiol, hyaluronic acid, and squalane to hydrate and lock the essential moisture into the skin with the added anti-aging benefits to even out your skin tone and reduce discoloration as well as fine lines and wrinkles.